-Trying to conceive can be a very exciting time, but it can also be overwhelming and as it wears on, not to mention tiring and frustrating as well.
+Trying to conceive can be a very exciting time, but it can also be overwhelming and, as it wears on, it can be tiring and frustrating as well.
 You may have done your research on how to get pregnant fast and realized there’s a ton of information out there — making it difficult to figure out where to start.

 Not to worry!
 We’ve put together a list to help you get pregnant as quickly as possible and as inexpensive as possible.
 There is no need to spend money on tests and supplements if they are unlikely to get you closer to your goals.
 Using this information as a guide will help you better understand your body, your partner’s body, and what’s really worth the price.

 Before we dive in, let’s start with the basics!
 For conception to occur, you need three things: sperm, an egg, and fertilization (when sperm meets egg).
 While this seems pretty simple, fertility is complex and sometimes things don’t always go as planned.
 However, by checking these boxes you can detect issues early on that would prevent you from conceiving later.

 Step 1: Figure out when you're fertile

 Fertilization is when sperm meets egg — also known as the moment of conception.
-To give sperm and egg a chance to meet, you need to understand when your body is fertile so that you can time intercourse correctly.
+To give sperm and egg a chance to meet, you need to understand when your body is fertile so that you can time intercourse or insemination correctly.

 There are several options to track suspected ovulation, including LH tests (ovulation predictor kits), cervical mucus monitoring, and BBT, among others.
 With these methods, you will know which days are your most fertile so you can time intercourse correctly and have the best chance at conception.

 When most people think of egg quality, they think of the egg itself — the thing that eventually grows into a newborn.
 In reality, testing the quality of an egg is nearly impossible through hormone tests; it requires DNA and chromosomal testing.
 However, testing follicle and ovulation health is much simpler and a great place to start!